splunk/observability-workshop/content/en/imt/initial-setup.md

 Unlike when you are using regular SSH, *copy and paste* does require a few extra steps to complete when using a browser session.
 This is due to cross browser restrictions.

-When the workshop ask you to copy instructions into your terminal, please do the following:
+When the workshop asks you to copy instructions into your terminal, please do the following:

 *Copy the instruction as normal, but when ready to paste it in the web terminal, choose **Paste from browser** as show below:*